 You must give us your IRD number and PIR when you invest (and tell us when those details change).
 This enables us to correctly calculate and pay tax on your behalf.
 If you do not provide a PIR, we will use the default PIR of 28%.
-However, if Inland Revenue tells us to apply a different PIR to your investment, we will apply this.
+However, if the Inland Revenue Department tells us to apply a different PIR to your investment, we will apply this.